What Is Mental Health? A Beginner’s Guide to a Healthier Mind

 3. Exercise Regularly

 Engaging in physical activity not only helps your body but also your mind.
-Endorphins, which elevate mood and lower stress, are released during exercise.
-It’s not necessary to engage in strenuous exercise; stretching, yoga, dancing, or even a 30-minute walk can gradually enhance your mental well-being.
+Endorphins, which elevate mood and reduce stress, are released during exercise.
+It’s not necessary to engage in strenuous workouts; stretching, yoga, dancing, or even a 30-minute walk can gradually improve your mental well-being.

 4. Eat a Balanced Diet